UoM-Data-Science-Platforms/gm-sde/projects/036 - Heald (weight gain)/README.md

 ### Testosterone (level)

 A patient's testosterone level as recorded via clinical code and value.
 This code set only includes codes that are accompanied by a value (`4473.00 - Serum testosterone`).
-It does not include codes that indicate a patient's BMI (`4473100 - Serum testosterone level abnormal`) without giving the actual value.
+It does not include codes that indicate a patient's testosterone level (`4473100 - Serum testosterone level abnormal`) without giving the actual value.
 #### Prevalence log

 By examining the prevalence of codes (number of patients with the code in their record) broken down by clinical system, we can attempt to validate the clinical code sets and the reporting of the conditions.
 Here is a log for this code set.
 The prevalence range `4.91% - 6.24%` suggests that this code set is likely well defined.